make flights easier

 1. Breath mindfully

-Sit comfortably in your seat (you can also do ths exercise standing or walking), put our hands on your laps or anywhere they are comfortable.
+Sit comfortably in your seat (you can also do this exercise standing or walking), put our hands on your laps or anywhere they are comfortable.
 Close your eyes if you feel comfortable to do so, if not it is fine to have our eyes open.
 I might be easier however, to do this exercise with your eyes closed as it reduces distractions.

 If you feel particularly stressed, start by taking a long deep breath through your nostrils (3 seconds) and exhale through your mouth (4 seconds).